 On a popular platform like Shark Tank where you are standing in front of powerful people, it’s only natural to feel obligated and intimidated.
 In such a scenario, it is common for businesses to agree to the conditions thrown at them.

-At the outset, it appears that entrepreneurs have a lower hand because they are the ones seeking a favor.
+At the outset, it seems that entrepreneurs have a lower hand because they are the ones seeking a favor.
 However, don’t forget investors are also looking to gain as much as they can from a business.

-This calls attention to the importance of knowing your and your business’s worth.
+This calls attention to the importance of knowing your and your business’ worth.
 Having confidence in your abilities and your business can save you from desperate deals which won’t efficiently satisfy your business needs.